Menu

 You will need to decide if you want to start a new property and find other people to share with you, or move into an established shared house.

 Rooms in existing shared houses are usually advertised online.
-You should book temporary accommodation for when you first arrive, then once you are here view properties in person and meet potential flatmates to see if you'll get along.
+Once you are here, you can view properties in person and meet potential flatmates to see if you'll get along.

 Check the following websites for flatmate wanted ads: